mnikander/leetcode_javascript/README.md

 # Learning Javascript

 A collection of leetcode solutions in JavaScript.
-These were done to learn the very basics of the language.
+The emphasis is NOT on efficient solutions, but on learning the basics of JavaScript.
 The code was run locally using nodejs.

 ## Getting started